 But the good news is that you can enjoy all the relaxation and feel-good factor of a bath bomb without blowing your budget, simply by making them at home!
 I’ve found a bath bomb recipe that features the same natural ingredients you can find in the high end ones, but for a fraction of the cost.
 (Even if you didn’t have any of the ingredients on hand to begin with, it would still only cost you around $2 per bomb in materials!)

 And while making a fizzy bath bomb may sound complicated, it really couldn’t be easier and they’re so much fun to make!
 It only takes around 10 minutes of hands-on effort, and when you’re done, you’ll have a whole batch of homemade bath bombs you can use yourself or give away as gifts!

-Before we get started with the recipe, it’s useful to understand what goes into making them.
-The great thing about making your own bath bomb is that you know exactly what goes into the mix.
-No one likes exposing their skin to harsh chemicals or artificial colors, and when you make your own, you don’t have to!
+Before we get to the recipe, let’s quickly go over what goes into making them.
+The great thing about making your own homemade bath bombs is that you complete control over what is going into them.
+(No harsh chemicals or artificial colors to worry about here!)

 - Baking soda

 - Epsom salt

 Baking soda makes up the bulk of most bath bomb recipes, in part because helps produce the fizzy reaction that occurs when you drop one into your bath water.
 It’s also a mild exfoliant that can help soften rough or dry skin.

 Citric acid, which occurs naturally in citrus and other fruits, contributes to the fizzy reaction of the bath bomb and makes skin feel nice and smooth after soaking.

 Once the cornstarch in your bath bomb dissolves, it leaves the water feeling silky smooth!